agl-alexglopez/ccc/CONTRIBUTING.md

     - For example, it improves code clarity to use the same `typedef` available to users for our function pointer types.
 - When we `typedef` platform specific types such as integers.
 For example, in the bit set, we work with many different integer widths.
 The integers communicate nothing about their intent or purpose in the overall code so we `typedef` for clarity of variables and function arguments.

-The reason there are exceptions to the rules that may seem confusing is to maintain the following principle.
+The reason for this naming split, and for the few exceptions to the rules, is to maintain the following principle.

 > [!IMPORTANT]
 > Code for the user simplifies and minimizes implementation details.
 Code for the developer specifies and maximizes implementation details.